-Shelly A. BieselIn the broadest terms, my research examines equity at the crossroads of economic development and environmental change.
-A cultural-ecological anthropologist by training, I assess how historic, intersectional inequalities can shape social and environmental experiences of energy development in rural communities.
-I have worked with coal-mining communities in rural Appalachia, and in sugarcane-based biofuel development zones in Northeast Brazil.
-My current, ongoing project is in Pernambuco, where I partner with Christine Dabat at the Universidade Federal de Pernambuco.
-In addition to being a member of the Humans and Environmental Change Lab, I am affiliated with UGA’s Institute for Women’s Studies, and the Latin American and Caribbean Institute, where I am a student member of the Brazil Natural Resource Governance Initiative.
-Research interests: feminist theory, political ecology, energy, ethics, resistance, joy Of Note:
+Shelly A. BieselIn the broadest terms, Shelly's research examines equity at the crossroads of economic development and environmental change.
+A cultural-ecological anthropologist by training, Shelly examines how historic, intersectional inequalities shape social and environmental experiences of development-induced environmental change in rural communities.
+She has worked with coal-mining communities in rural Appalachia, and with traditional subsistence-based communities in Northeast Brazil.
+In 2020, Shelly received a Fulbright-Hays DDRA Fellowship to study gendered and racialized dimensions of industrial development in coastal Pernambuco, where she partners with the Centro das Mulheres do Cabo, activist Elaine Cristina Salgado Mendonça, and Christine Dabat at the Universidade Federal de Pernambuco.

-Recent Publications: Biesel, Shelly A. 2020.
+Selected Recent Publications: Biesel, Shelly A. 2021.
 When disinformation makes sense: Contextualizing the war on coal in Appalachian Kentucky.
 Economic Anthropology. https://doi.org/10.1002/sea2.12194 Biesel, Shelly and Donald R. Nelson.
 2019.
 A Importância da ética para a gestão da água.
 In Adapta: gestão adaptativa do risco climático de seca, pp. 407 - 418.
 Fortaleza: Expressão Gráfica e Editora.
 Public Scholarship: Biesel, Shelly A. 2020.
 "Radical Media Challenges Rural Stereotypes."
 Anthropology News.
 Athena Co-learning Collective.
 2018.
 "A Femifesto for Teaching and Learning Radical Geography."
 Antipode Online.
 Biesel, Shelly A. 2015.
 "New Federal Budget Bill No 'Win' for Kentucky."
 The Courier Journal.
 Education: M.A.
 Anthropology, University of Louisville, Louisville, KY B.A.
 Anthropology and Studio Art, University of Louisville, Louisville, KY |

 Contact ShellyEmail: shelly.biesel@uga.edu